thinkredtech/thinkredtech.github.io/docs/developer/setup/installation.md

    - Tailwind CSS with live reload
    - ESLint and Prettier integration
    - Automated testing setup
+   - Automatic documentation sync for `/docs` route

 ## Backend Setup

 ### Google Apps Script Configuration

+The backend dependencies are automatically installed when you run `npm install` at the root level (see Monorepo Workspace Configuration above).

 1. **Install Google Apps Script CLI**